Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 - Installs Docker
 - Installs the pip package management system
 - Increases the memory size of the VMs
-- Downloads and launches the ELK container
+- Downloads and launches the ELK server container
 - Enables the Docker service to run on boot

 The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK deployment.